oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 *   Import Storage Domain : The user will be able to send a list of paths, and the engine will import them all at once
 *   Nice to have: A way to choose the VMs to import to the DC (instead automatically)
 *   Mock ups will be added.
+*   Phase 3 GUI Perspective : The user will be also able to see the LUNs as the main entity and get to know which VG it is related to.

 ### Related Features